 Curl Pattern Guide: Types of Curly Hair and How to Find Your Curl Type

 When you are trying to find the best products for your hair and how to care for and style your hair wigs, it’s helpful to know about your hair pattern and types.
-Follow us to learn about how to identify the curl pattern and everything you should know about each hair curl type.
+With a hair texture chart, follow us to learn about how to identify the curl pattern and everything you should know about each hair curl type.

 Classification and Types of Hair Curl Patterns